momentes/02-Folio/README.md

 12. Google Fonts Inter, Numit, Roboto (which seem to be my favourite collections online) - https://fonts.google.com/Inter/
 13. Ann Waweru - https://www.section.io/engineering-education/embedding-a-video-into-a-webpage-using-html-and-css/
 14. Other of many plenty free available online sources too many to list!
+15. Credits to Mr Ponton for appearing at court with a Cat Filter that created the meme hype.

 This project is for Private use/learning classes and not for commerical or public consumption.Please get in contact if you wish to remove some of the refrences used.